Review: SpeedSleev Ranger Essentials Pack ($35 USD)

 If something did happen, though, we were geared up.
 Known as two riders who are regularly free and clear of any saddlebags or packs, we prioritized salvation by attaching supplies under our perches.
 I was loaned a Ballistic Nylon SpeedSleev and loaded it up with emergency repair items.
 I also filled my cycling wallet with repair items.
 Looking back I’d like to think we were prepared for anything that could have come our way.
 If a chain broke, I think we could have accomplished a repair.
 If a derailleur died, we could have finished the route with one perfectly fine gear.

 So when a SpeedSleev showed up, I was immediately taken back to that ride that encompassed pure freedom from the hustle of developed areas.
-SpeedSleev has been a proud sponsor of the Hell of Hunterdon for many years, but for 2018 they have signed on for every event.
+SpeedSleev has been a proud sponsor of the Hell of Hunterdon for many years, and for 2018 they have signed on for every Kermesse Sport event.
 From the Sourland Semi Classic to Oktoberfest, each participant has a chance to score a SpeedSleev.
 What’s nice about Speedsleev is they fit perfectly in line with the crowd that shuns those gigantic under-the-saddle bags.

 Prior to my racing years I ran a saddlebag and absolutely dreaded any scenario that caused me to stand on the pedals.
 The noise of the tools jingling around as well as feeling the unnatural counterweight led me to going with an even less technical piece: a plastic bag.
 While the plastic bag served its purpose, it also had the issue of inducing sweat because of its lack of ventilation.
 I concluded the plastic bag was suitable and dealt with it for many years.
 Now I ride with a cycling wallet mostly to hold all my frequent coffee cards.